gcallah/hambone/notes/notes.md

-# Hambone, Prince of Denmark
+# Hampton, Prince of Denmark

 Denmark, South Carolina, is a sleepy hamlet part way between Columbia and Savannah.
 Only four square miles in area, it